-Delays in deliveries of any newbuildings could harm our operating results.
+Delays in deliveries of any newbuildings could harm our operating results and financial condition.

 The delivery of any newbuilding that we may order could be delayed, which would delay our receipt of revenues related to the vessel.
 The completion and delivery of newbuildings could be delayed because of: